Bagonzo/Coding_Challenges/README.md

 😅 Not all of the challenges have solutions.
 As of now, there is only one incomplete challenge.

-🤞 Promise I'll finish them.
+🤞 Promise I'll do it later.

 ## List of challenges